openxla/stablehlo/docs/spec_draft.md

 execution orders of the above example program are `%1` → `%2` → `%3` → `return`
 or `%2` → `%1` → `%3` → `return`.

+### Floating-point Exceptions

+The execution envorinment of StableHLO does not maintain any exception state.
+Therefore, there is no attempt to create or preserve invalid operation, division-by-zero, overflow, underflow, or inexact exceptions.

 ## Constants

 The section describes the constants supported in StableHLO along with their